- About PS&F

 Human hackers use a number of effective strategies to infiltrate an organization such as impersonating a vendor, IT representative, or even an internal person of authority.
 This kind of fraud is surprisingly effective and is happening daily to many businesses.
-Additionally, human hackers are using a variety of sophisticated spamming, phishing, phone phishing, and even data recovery from discarded computer hardware and other devices that were not property destroyed.
+Additionally, human hackers are using a variety of sophisticated spamming, phishing, phone phishing, and even data recovery from discarded computer hardware and other devices that were not properly destroyed.
 For example, a phishing attack may mirror an email from the company’s financial institution, suggesting that there was a problem and requesting the employee to respond with confidential information, which is then used to gain access to bank accounts, etc. Often times, the communication in these emails will give corroborating instructions with dummy email and phone numbers controlled by the hacker to give an added sense of security.
 Another tactic gaining traction is targeting businesses on or around times when employees who work together may be out on vacation, the intent being that normal face-to-face communication will be supplanted with email correspondence.

 Social engineering fraud may have a number of objectives, but most often, the goal is simply financial gain.

 Make sure employees across the organization are educated and trained how to best detect these kinds of fraudulent schemes.
 Be wary of unsolicited emails, calls, and never give out confidential company information outside of set protocols.
 The common weak link that hackers depend on is the human link.
 Make sure your organization, financial institution, and partner vendors have specific policies and procedures to prevent and respond to attacks.